 A heart arrhythmia (uh-RITH-me-uh) is an irregular heartbeat.
-Heart rhythm problems (heart arrhythmias) occur when the electrical signals that coordinate the heart's beats don't work properly.
-The faulty signaling causes the heart to beat too fast or too slow.
+A heart arrhythmia occurs when the electrical signals that tell the heart to beat don't work properly.
+The heart may beat too fast or too slow.
 Or the pattern of the heartbeat may be inconsistent.

-However, sometimes it's normal for a person to have a fast or slow heart rate.
-For example, the heart rate may increase with exercise or slow down during sleep.
+There are times when it is OK to have a fast or slow heartbeat.
+For example, the heart may beat faster with exercise or slow down during sleep.

 Heart arrhythmia treatment may include medicines, devices such as pacemakers, or a procedure or surgery.
-The goals of treatment are to control or eliminate fast, slow or irregular heartbeats.
-A heart-healthy lifestyle can help prevent heart damage that can trigger certain heart arrhythmias.
+The goals of treatment are to control or get rid of fast, slow or otherwise irregular heartbeats.
+A heart-healthy lifestyle can help prevent heart damage that can trigger some heart arrhythmias.

 In general, heart arrhythmias are grouped by the speed of the heart rate.
 For example:

-- Tachycardia (tak-ih-KAHR-dee-uh) is a fast heart.
-The resting heart rate is greater than 100 beats a minute.
+- Tachycardia (tak-ih-KAHR-dee-uh) is a fast heartbeat.
+The heart rate is greater than 100 beats a minute.

 - Bradycardia (brad-e-KAHR-dee-uh) is a slow heartbeat.
-The resting heart rate is less than 60 beats a minute.
+The heart rate is less than 60 beats a minute.

 Types of tachycardias include:

-- Atrial fibrillation (A-fib).
-Chaotic heart signaling causes a rapid, uncoordinated heart rate.
-The condition may be temporary and start and stop on its own.
+- Atrial fibrillation (AFib).
+Chaotic heart signaling causes a rapid, uncoordinated heartbeat.
+AFib may be temporary and start and stop on its own.
 But some episodes may not stop unless treated.
-A-fib is associated with serious complications such as stroke.
+AFib has been linked to stroke.

 - Atrial flutter.
-Atrial flutter is similar to A-fib, but heartbeats are more organized.
-Atrial flutter is also linked to stroke.
+Atrial flutter is similar to AFib, but the heartbeats are more organized.
+Atrial flutter also is linked to stroke.

 - Supraventricular tachycardia.
-Supraventricular tachycardia is a broad term that includes arrhythmias that start above the lower heart chambers (ventricles).
-Supraventricular tachycardia causes episodes of a pounding heartbeat (palpitations) that begin and end abruptly.
+This broad term includes irregular heartbeats that start above the lower heart chambers, called the ventricles.
+Supraventricular tachycardia causes episodes of a pounding heartbeat that start and stop suddenly.

 - Ventricular fibrillation.
-This type of arrhythmia occurs when rapid, chaotic electrical signals cause the lower heart chambers (ventricles) to quiver instead of contacting in a coordinated way that pumps blood to the rest of the body.
-This serious problem can lead to death if a normal heart rhythm isn't restored within minutes.
-Most people who have ventricular fibrillation have an underlying heart disease or have experienced serious trauma.
+Rapid, chaotic electrical signals cause the lower heart chambers to quiver instead of squeezing in a coordinated way.
+This serious problem can lead to death if a regular heart rhythm isn't restored within minutes.
+Most people with ventricular fibrillation have an underlying heart disease or had a serious injury.

 - Ventricular tachycardia.
-This rapid, regular heart rate starts with faulty electrical signals in the lower heart chambers (ventricles).
-The rapid heart rate doesn't allow the ventricles to properly fill with blood.
-As a result, the heart can't pump enough blood to the body.
-Ventricular tachycardia may not cause serious problems in people with an otherwise healthy heart.
-In those with heart disease, ventricular tachycardia can be a medical emergency that requires immediate medical treatment.
+This rapid, irregular heart rate starts with faulty electrical signals in the lower heart chambers, called the ventricles.
+The rapid heart rate doesn't let the ventricles properly fill with blood.
+So the heart may not be able to pump enough blood to the body.
+Ventricular tachycardia may not cause serious problems in people with otherwise healthy hearts.
+In those with heart disease, ventricular tachycardia can be an emergency that needs immediate medical care.

-Although a heart rate below 60 beats a minute while at rest is considered bradycardia, a low resting heart rate doesn't always signal a problem.
-If you're physically fit, your heart may still be able to pump enough blood to the body with fewer than 60 beats a minute at rest.
+A heart rate below 60 beats a minute is considered bradycardia.
+But a low resting heart rate doesn't always mean there's a problem.
+If you're physically fit, your heart may be able to pump enough blood to the body with less than 60 beats a minute.

 If you have a slow heart rate and your heart isn't pumping enough blood, you may have a type of bradycardia.
 Types of bradycardias include:

 - Sick sinus syndrome.
-The sinus node is responsible for setting the pace of the heart.
-If it doesn't work properly, the heart rate may alternate between too slow (bradycardia) and too fast (tachycardia).
-Sick sinus syndrome can be caused by scarring near the sinus node that's slowing, disrupting or blocking the travel of impulses.
-Sick sinus syndrome is most common among older adults.
+The sinus node sets the pace of the heart.
+If the node doesn't work properly, the heart rate may switch between too slow and too fast.
+Sick sinus syndrome can be caused by scarring near the sinus node that slows, disrupts or blocks heartbeat signals.
+The condition is most common among older adults.

 - Conduction block.
 A block of the heart's electrical pathways can cause the signals that trigger the heartbeats to slow down or stop.
-Some blocks may cause no signs or symptoms, and others may cause skipped beats or bradycardia.
+Some blocks may cause no symptoms.
+Others may cause skipped beats or slowed heartbeats.

-Premature heartbeats are extra beats that occur one at a time, sometimes in patterns that alternate with the normal heart beat.
-The extra beats may come from the top chamber of the heart (premature atrial contractions) or the bottom chamber (premature ventricular contractions).
+Premature heartbeats are extra beats that occur one at a time, sometimes in patterns that alternate with a regular heartbeat.
+If the extra beats come from the top chamber of the heart, they are called premature atrial contractions (PACs).
+If they come from the bottom chamber, they are called premature ventricular contractions (PVCs).

 A premature heartbeat may feel like your heart skipped a beat.
-These extra beats are generally not concerning, and they seldom mean you have a more serious condition.
-Still, a premature beat can trigger a longer-lasting arrhythmia, especially in people with heart disease.
-Occasionally, very frequent premature beats that last for several years may lead to a weak heart.
+These extra beats are generally not a concern.
+They rarely mean you have a more serious condition.
+Still, a premature beat can trigger a longer lasting arrhythmia, especially in people with heart disease.
+Occasionally, having very frequent premature ventricular beats may lead to a weak heart.

 Premature heartbeats may occur when resting.
-Sometimes premature heartbeats are caused by stress, strenuous exercise or stimulants, such as caffeine or nicotine, also may cause premature heartbeats.
+Stress, heavy exercise and the use of stimulants, such as caffeine or nicotine, also may cause premature heartbeats.

-- A fluttering in the chest
+- A fluttering, pounding or racing feeling in the chest.

-- A slow heartbeat (bradycardia)
+- A slow heartbeat.

-- Chest pain
+- Chest pain.

-- Shortness of breath
+- Shortness of breath.

 Other symptoms may include:

-- Lightheadedness or dizziness
+- Lightheadedness or dizziness.

-- Fainting (syncope) or near fainting
+- Fainting or almost fainting.

 When to see a doctor

-If you feel like your heart is beating too fast or too slowly, or it's skipping a beat, make an appointment for a health checkup.
-You may be told to see a doctor.
-Seek immediate medical help if you have shortness of breath, weakness, dizziness, lightheadedness, fainting or near fainting, and chest pain or discomfort.
+If you feel like your heart is beating too fast or too slow, or it's skipping a beat, make an appointment for a health checkup.
+You may be told to see a doctor trained in heart diseases, called a cardiologist.

 A type of arrhythmia called ventricular fibrillation can cause a dramatic drop in blood pressure.
 This can cause the person to fall to the ground within seconds, also called collapse.
 Soon the person's breathing and pulse will stop.
 Ventricular fibrillation is an emergency that needs immediate medical help.
 It's the most frequent cause of sudden cardiac death.

-- Call 911 or the emergency number in your area.
+- Call 911 or your local emergency number.

 - If there's no one nearby trained in cardiopulmonary resuscitation (CPR), provide hands-only CPR.
-Push hard and fast on the center of the chest at a rate of 100 to 120 compressions a minute until paramedics arrive.
-You don't need to do rescue breathing.
+Push hard and fast on the center of the chest.
+Do 100 to 120 compressions a minute until medical help arrives.
+You do not need to breathe into the person's mouth.

-- If an automated external defibrillator (AED) is available nearby, have someone get the device and follow the instructions.
-An AED is a portable defibrillation device that can deliver a shock that may restart heartbeats.
-No training is required to operate an AED.
-The AED will tell you what to do.
+- If an AED is available nearby, have someone get the device and follow the instructions.
+No training is required to use it.
+The device tells you what to do.
 It's programmed to allow a shock only when appropriate.

-To understand the cause of heart arrhythmias, it may be helpful to know how the heart typically works.
+To understand the cause of heart arrhythmias, it may help to know how the heart works.

 How does the heart beat?

-In a healthy heart, this heart signaling process usually goes smoothly, resulting in a normal resting heart rate of 60 to 100 beats a minute.
+In a healthy heart, this heart signaling process usually goes smoothly, resulting in a resting heart rate of 60 to 100 beats a minute.

-- Current heart attack or scarring from a previous heart attack
+- A heart attack or scarring from a previous heart attack.

-- Blocked arteries in the heart (coronary artery disease)
+- Blocked arteries in the heart, called coronary artery disease.

-- Changes to the heart's structure, such as from cardiomyopathy
+- Changes to the heart's structure, such as from cardiomyopathy.

-- High blood pressure
+- High blood pressure.

-- Infection with COVID-19
+- Infection with COVID-19.

-- Overactive thyroid gland (hyperthyroidism)
+- Overactive or underactive thyroid gland.

-- Sleep apnea
+- Sleep apnea.

-- Drinking too much alcohol or caffeine
+- Drinking too much alcohol or caffeine.

-- Stress or anxiety
+- Stress or anxiety.

 Things that may increase the risk of heart arrhythmias include:

 - Coronary artery disease, other heart problems and previous heart surgery.
-Narrowed heart arteries, a heart attack, abnormal heart valves, prior heart surgery, heart failure, cardiomyopathy and other heart damage are risk factors for almost any kind of arrhythmia.
+Narrowed heart arteries, a heart attack, heart valve disease, prior heart surgery, heart failure, cardiomyopathy and other heart damage are risk factors for almost any kind of arrhythmia.

 - High blood pressure.
 This condition increases the risk of developing coronary artery disease.
-It may also cause the walls of the left lower heart chamber (left ventricle) to become stiff and thick, which can change how electrical signals travel through the heart.
+It also may cause the walls of the left lower heart chamber to become stiff and thick, which can change how electrical signals travel through the heart.